tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 We begin by reviewing what you need to do to succeed in this course.

+Then we continue with the pokemon example and show how to move some of the code into a module that we can then import into the game program.
+This breaks the code into two files in a nice way and further simplifies the structure and organization of the program, making it easier to understand, modify, and maintain.

 Next,we start doing data science with large lists... and we look at several lists:
 * US baby names from 1880-2020 with
   [this jupyter notebook](https://github.com/tjhickey724/pythonintro/blob/main/code/jupyter/baby100.ipynb)